What is CBD?

 The first question most people have when they first hear about CBD is if it will get them high.
 The answer to that is plain and simple: no. When talking about marijuana, the active effect that creates the traditional “high” that most people know about is entirely attributed to THC.
 THC is a psychoactive substance which is what creates the sensation of euphoria when ingested.
 CBD is non-psychoactive, unlike THC, thus, no high.
 Instead, the more direct sensation gained is linked to your body’s endocannabinoid system.
 This system is a network of neurons that interact with the brain and body to create a variety of effects that include reducing pain and calming your mood.

 A great deal of research has also gone into the medical benefits of CBD.
-Those include treating localized pain, epilepsy, Alzheimer's, Parkinson’s, and may even have benefits in the ongoing battle against cancer.
+Those include treating localized pain and may even have benefits for many other ailments.
 Even with all of the serious medical benefits available, CBD can still benefit everyday life at a more day to day level.
 For those looking for an aid in their struggles with depression and anxiety, research has pointed to CBD improving the natural effect of serotonin, the neurotransmitter responsible for happiness in the brain.
 Studies have also linked CBD to reducing the risks of obesity, as it benefits in weight loss and lowers cholesterol.

 Another concern many have with CBD is its legality.
 Because marijuana is still illegal in most states, many assume that CBD, which comes from the same plant, is illegal as well.
 This is a common misconception.
 At a legal level, it’s actually THC that is the illegal substance.
 Because CBD doesn’t get you high, it isn’t illegal.
 At this point in time, CBD is legal in every state for medical or therapeutic purposes.
 The only difference in location would be, depending on your state’s legal standing with marijuana, where your CBD comes from.
 CBD can be harvested from either traditional marijuana or the hemp plant, which in essence is marijuana without the THC.